Progress report for FNE22-019

 Regular harvests from the hatchery stock continued throughout the Summer and even into October.
 The entire culture was harvested from MV in September and a small fragment was suspended to see if we can revive the stock next Spring.
 SCSU is going to continue to try to growth their culture through the entire winter and will monitor changes in growth as cold winter approaches.

 We were very successful in growing the Gracilaria to market via the hatcheries.
-Outplanting on the farm was unsuccessful due to biofouling and varying conditions from the hatchery.
+Outplanting on the farm was unsuccessful due to biofouling and less than ideal conditions when compared to hatchery conditions.
 It was determined that growth and harvest in the wild would never be as productive as growth and harvest in a hatchery.
-Hatchery propagation of Gracilaria is by far way more productive than planting in the wild, due to the materials and energy needed to grow and harvest from the wild.
+Hatchery propagation of Gracilaria is by far way more productive than planting in the wild.
 Highly productive masses of Gracilaria can be obtained in a hatchery setting with relative ease using simple off the shelf lighting, aeration and food.
+While production of Gracilaria in the hatchery was met with little problems, marketing and distributing the product proved problematic.

 Education & Outreach Activities and Participation Summary